 Addressing this is even more challenging for those in technology, where we increasingly market to both IT and line-of-business users.
 Gartner put it this way: “As sales reps (and other customer-facing employees) engage with prospects and customers, they need to maintain situational awareness of who they are engaging with and where they are in their buying process.
 The messages they use will need to change based on the situation, in some cases significantly, and less so in other cases.”

-Customer MDM provides a powerful answer to this challenge, helping you consolidate, cleanse, enhance and govern critical customer data across the enterprise, ensuring data consistency and facilitating easier control and management.
+Customer master data management provides a powerful answer to this challenge, helping you consolidate, cleanse, enhance and govern critical customer data across the enterprise, ensuring data consistency and facilitating easier control and management.
 The more accurate and complete your customer data, the more insight you have, and the better you can deliver content that moves the needle by catering to their needs.

 CMO data challenge #2: Clarity